codewit-us/experimental/README.md

 This repository is dedicated to the development of experimental features, specifically focusing on creating a coding platform capable of executing user-submitted code and running test cases against it.

 ## Getting Started
-Navigate to the `codeExecutor` directory, run the application:
+Navigate to the `codeExecutor` directory:

 ```bash
 cd codeExecutor